 Data for the study were obtained online from Eurostat database.
 These datasets used and/or analyzed in the study are available from the corresponding author on reasonable request.

 Special acknowledgement goes to the Almighty God for his grace and DAAD for their financial support and encouragement.

 The major funding source for this paper was obtained from Deutscher Akademischer Austauschdienst German Academic Exchange Service (DAAD) (Grant No. 91677725).

-The corresponding author, MOE handled the research methodology, analysis and interpretation, while the co-author, CUO, conceptualized the research work, literature and validated the results, and KOI proffered suggestions for further studies.
+The corresponding author, MOE handled the research methodology, analysis and interpretation, while the co-author, CUO, conceptualized the research work, literature and validated the results, and NJN proffered suggestions for further studies.
 All authors read and approved the final manuscript.

 Frechtling, C. and Horvath, E. (1999) Estimating the Multiplier Effects of Tourism Expenditures on a Local Economy through a Regional Input-Output Model.
 Journal of Travel Research, 37, 324-332.

 Weisbrod, G. and Weisbrod, B. (1997) Assessing the Economic Impact of Transportation Projects How to Choose the Appropriate Technique for Your Project [Brochure].
 Economic Development Research Group Transportation Research Board, Washington DC.